FAQ: Frequently Asked Questions for Exchange Programs

 All international students staying in Japan more than 3 months are required to enroll in National Health Insurance in Japan.
 This insurance will cover 70% of medical costs at clinics or hospitals.
 The fee is approximately JPY 20,000 per year.
 See National Health Insurance for details.

-Besides health insurance, what other types of insurance do I need at Tohoku University?
+What other types of insurance do I need at Tohoku University besides the health insurance?

 In principle, students are required to have 2 types of student insurance: Personal Accident Insurance for Students Pursuing Education and Research ("GAKKENSAI") and Comprehensive Insurance for Students Lives Coupled with "GAKKENSAI" for International Students ("Inbound futai-gakuso").
 Without them, students will not be able to participate in some of their practical training courses.